Troubleshooting

 What you seeYou emailed the .xlsx but the review issues / audit marks are gone.

-What it meansThose live in .mxreview / .mxaudit sidecar files beside the workbook, which didn’t travel.
+What it meansThose live in .mxreview / .mxaudit sidecar files beside the workbook, which did not travel.

-What to do nextSend the sidecars too (same base name), or use an Export for a self-contained snapshot.
+What to do nextSend the sidecars too, or use an Export for a self-contained snapshot.
 See Audit & Review.

 What you seeAn exported Certificate failed external verification.

-What it meansA record was altered/reordered, or a bound source no longer matches its pinned snapshot.
+What it meansA record was altered/reordered, a seal did not verify, or a bound source no longer matches its pinned snapshot.

 What to do nextRun Verify & coverage to see exactly what changed.